-Artificial Interferons - Chimeric mutants of interferon alpha 2 and other interferon alpha subtypes with improved antiviral activity
+Artificial Interferons - Interferon alpha 2 mutants with improved anti Hepatitis B virus activity

 Ref.-Nr.
 5850